 Keep your tablets in a cool dry place where the temperature stays below 25°C.

-Do not leave Somidem in the car or on window sills.
+leave it in the car or on a window sill.

 Heat and dampness can destroy some medicines.

-If your doctor tells you to stop taking Somidem, or your tablets have passed their expiry date,
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

-ask your pharmacist what to do with any that are left over.
+ask your pharmacist what to do with any that is left over.

 What it looks like

-Somidem is a white to off-white, capsule-shaped breakable tablet, marked "ZM break
+SOMIDEM is a white to off-white, capsule-shaped breakable tablet, marked "ZM break

 Each blister pack contains 7 tablets.

-The active ingredient in Somidem is zolpidem tartrate.
+The active ingredient in SOMIDEM is zolpidem tartrate.

 The tablets also contain the following inactive ingredients:

-starch - pregelatinised maize
+pregelatinised maize starch

-Opadry White YS-1R-7003.
+Opadry white YS-1R-7003.

-Somidem tablets do not contain sucrose, gluten or tartrazine.
+SOMIDEM tablets do not contain sucrose, gluten or tartrazine.

-Somidem is supplied in Australia by:
+SOMIDEM is supplied in Australia by:

-Alphapharm Pty Limited
+Alphapharm Pty Ltd